HarishArelli/go-lidar/README.md

-# pulsewave-reader
+# LIDAR file access with go

-Simple utility for reading pulsewaves files.
+Simple binary reading of las and pulsewaves files.